 Davor Tomašković has the distinction of leading three companies through corporate transformations before he turned 50 years old.
 He says that driving change in companies that are not thriving is easier in certain respects because employees understand why they must adjust.
 He also found it much riskier to work with struggling companies than those that had been performing fairly well.

 As in the situation with J.C.
 Penny, the business had already had to close stores and lost investment funds before changing their strategy.
 Instead of waiting for a crisis, companies should always seek to identify chances to improve.
+“Helping your employees create their own compelling vision of the future is the first step in awakening their motivation to change,” says Angela Dooley, educational psychologist and training professional for a U.S. federal government agency.
 Proactive changes will give management both more time to plan, roll new procedures out in stages, and to ensure support from stakeholders.
 Companies need time to ingrain innovation in their company culture, figure out which changes will offer the best value, to develop new business processes, and to select the right tools.

 Automate Your Workflow

 Integrify automates your department's workflow by standardizing tasks and processes with smart technology.